The Methodology

 Approach

 Soil-quality classes from the FAO/IIASA Harmonized World Soil Database (HWSD v1.2, 1 km native, "soil quality 1 — nutrient availability" derivative) are scored on a continuous gradient: class 1 (no/slight constraints, best) → 1.0; class 6 (very severe constraints) → 0.15; linear interpolation in between.
 Cliffs: class 7 (FAO's own label "unsuitable, ineffective" — desertic or glacial soils with no agricultural potential) and class 0 (non-soil / inland water) both → 0.
-For 2100 and 2300 epochs, permafrost zones projected to thaw under CMIP6 SSP5-8.5 mean annual temperature are reclassified to a marginal-equivalent score of 0.5 (thermokarst / variable fertility / unstable foundation; Chadburn et al. 2017).
+For 2100 and 2300 epochs, permafrost zones projected to thaw under CMIP6 SSP5-8.5 mean annual temperature are reclassified to a marginal-equivalent score of 0.5 — thawed permafrost is thermokarst-prone, of variable fertility, and foundation-unstable.
+Chadburn et al. (2017) constrains where permafrost thaw occurs; the 0.5 score is our judgement, not their result.
 HWSD SQ1 measures nutrient chemistry rather than aridity, so sand-desert cells (e.g. central Sahara) are often not class 7 — they're constrained by water rather than nutrient deficiency, and the composite captures that via the CDD and water factors.

 Methodology Sources